Side Effects of The Abortion Pill

 During your appointment, you will learn the following information about your pregnancy:

-3. If your pregnancy is ectopic.
-Nearly 1 in 50 pregnancies are ectopic, and need to be treated by a physician.
+- If your pregnancy is ectopic.
+Nearly 1 in 50 pregnancies are ectopic and need to be treated by a physician.

-4. If you have an STD, as untreated Chlamydia at the time of an abortion can lead to pelvic infection between 10-60% of the time
+- If you have an STD, as untreated Chlamydia at the time of an abortion can lead to pelvic infection between 10-60% of the time.

-While none of these things are a requirement to have a medication abortion, by getting a pre-abortion screening, you are making the most responsible choice for your health, and in the process, you can have greater peace of mind and know that you have all of the information you need to make the best choice for you.
+While none of the above items are requirements to have a medication abortion in Colorado, by getting a pre-abortion screening, you are making the most responsible choice for your health, and in the process, you can have greater peace of mind and know that you have all of the information you need to make the best choice for you.